Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 - CommandItem item = item.arity(int length)

-  Set the arity. -1 indicates an indefinite length (which can be 0 parameters).
-All parameters up to the next matched command item are regarded as the value of this command item.
+  Set the arity.
+Only the variable-length parameter can have access to this setting.

 - CommandItem item = item.defaultTo(String... defaultValue)